MartiChiodo/assignment_NO4LSP/README.md

 # assignment_NO4LSP
-Assignment for unconstrained optimization for the Numerical Optimization for Large Scale Problems course at Polito.
+Assignment for the _Numerical Optimization for Large Scale Problems_ course at Politecnico di Torino (AY 2024/25).
+The project focuses on implementing numerical methods like Nelder-Mead and Modified Newton in MATLAB to solve unconstrained optimization problems.
+For full details, see the file _NO4LSP_Assignments2425.pdf_.
-The adressed assignment is the uncostrained one, for further details refer the file _NO4LSP_Assignments2425.pdf_.